ScottLouvau/scottlouvau.github.io/content/life/2026/2026-01-13-lessons-learned-from-jellyfin-handbrake-h265/index.md

 Here are six months worth of lessons I learned the slow way:

 ### Start Small
 Make sure ripping works and playback looks good before you spend a lot on hardware and content.
 You can start with just [a Bluray drive](https://forum.makemkv.com/forum/viewtopic.php?f=16&t=19634), [MakeMKV ripping software trial](https://makemkv.com/download), a few Bluray movies, and an old computer running [Jellyfin media server](https://jellyfin.org/downloads/server).

 ### Get an HDD, Keep the Originals
 Watching ripped Blurays as-is is easy, and the video looks great - as good as any 4K stream on my TV.
 Getting transcoded movies to be small and look good is a lot harder, with **lots** of knobs to play with.

 I bought a 4 TB NVMe drive ($250) originally, planning to transcode down to 5 GB per movie and discard the 30 GB originals.
 Six months later, I'm still iterating on my settings and not completely happy.
-My NVMe drive was 3/4 full, so I got a 22 TB HDD (also $250) to ensure I don't have to delete the originals and maybe someday redo the ripping work.
+My NVMe drive was 3/4 full, so I got a 22 TB HDD (also $250) to ensure I don't have to delete the originals and risk having to redo the ripping work.
 I should've just gotten the HDD to start with.

 ### Find a Small Desktop to Host
 I initially ran Jellyfin on an old laptop with the NVMe drive, the Bluray drive, and an Ethernet dongle hanging off of USB ports.
 It was fragile and sporadically unreliable.
 I eventually got a MiniPC with built-in ethernet and room to put the NVMe drive inside.
 Since then, everything has been completely reliable.

 A small used desktop with onboard Ethernet and bays for the Bluray and HDD drives would've been great.
 Even a ~2020 desktop is more than enough.
 I don't need hardware transcoding support, because my clients can all natively play my H264 originals or H265 transcodes.

 ### On Playback

 #### Jellyfin is a great, free server to host your media.
 - Learn Jellyfin's folder and file naming pattern **before** you start ripping.
 	- ex: media/Movies/Jurassic Park (1993)/Jurassic Park (1993) - H265v3.mkv
 	- ex: media/Shows/Adventure Time (2010)/Season 01/Adventure Time (2010) S01E01 - AV1v2.mkv